ShohamGalili/My-Projects/Software Engineering- Object Oriented System/README.md

-In this Java Code, I implement an Object-Oriented System for Barabershop Management by Barbershop employees.
+Barbershop Management System
+Welcome to the Barbershop Management System!
+This system allows barbershop employees to efficiently manage customers, services, and their daily operations.

+Features
-   Employees can add customers to the system, delete and sort by name or service.
-Additionally, They can manage thier barbershop day, add services, etc.
+Customer Management: Add, delete, and sort customers by name or service.
+Service Management: Manage the list of services offered by the barbershop.
+Daily Operations: Organize and manage the barbershop’s daily activities.

--How to run the code?
+How to Run the Application

-In order to run the code, open the file: BarberShopHomePageGUI found in Package: BarberShopGUI.
+Locate the Main File:

+To start the application, open the file BarberShopHomePageGUI.java located in the BarberShopGUI package.
+Ensure Images and Backgrounds Are Accessible:

-All the backgrounds and images that appear in the UI will only work if they are in the path that appears in the code.
+All images and backgrounds used in the User Interface (UI) must be in the correct file paths as specified in the code.
+Please make sure these resources are in the appropriate directories.

-There is a file called servicelist.txt in which there is a list of treatments of the hairdresser, and it will also appear correctly only if it is loaded according to the path saved in the code.

-Enjoy!
+Load the Service List:

+The application includes a list of hairdressing services stored in servicelist.txt.
+This file must also be in the correct location as per the path specified in the code for the services to display correctly.
+Enjoy Managing Your Barbershop!